eslint-community/eslint-plugin-es-x/docs/README.md

 | Config ID | Description |
 |:----------|:------------|
+| `plugin:es/no-new-in-es2020` | disallow the new stuff in ES2020.
+| `plugin:es/no-new-in-es2019` | disallow the new stuff in ES2019.
+| `plugin:es/no-new-in-es2018` | disallow the new stuff in ES2018.
+| `plugin:es/no-new-in-es2017` | disallow the new stuff in ES2017.
+| `plugin:es/no-new-in-es2016` | disallow the new stuff in ES2016.
+| `plugin:es/no-new-in-es2015` | disallow the new stuff in ES2015.
+| `plugin:es/no-new-in-es5` | disallow the new stuff in ES5.
-| `plugin:es/no-2019` | enable all rules which disallow ES2019 syntax.
+| `plugin:es/restrict-to-es2019` | disallow new stuff that ES2019 doesn't include.
-| `plugin:es/no-2018` | enable all rules which disallow ES2018 syntax.
+| `plugin:es/restrict-to-es2018` | disallow new stuff that ES2018 doesn't include.
-| `plugin:es/no-2017` | enable all rules which disallow ES2017 syntax.
+| `plugin:es/restrict-to-es2017` | disallow new stuff that ES2017 doesn't include.
-| `plugin:es/no-2016` | enable all rules which disallow ES2016 syntax.
+| `plugin:es/restrict-to-es2016` | disallow new stuff that ES2016 doesn't include.
-| `plugin:es/no-2015` | enable all rules which disallow ES2015 syntax.
+| `plugin:es/restrict-to-es2015` | disallow new stuff that ES2015 doesn't include.
-| `plugin:es/no-5` | enable all rules which disallow ES5 syntax.
+| `plugin:es/restrict-to-es5` | disallow new stuff that ES5 doesn't include.
+| `plugin:es/restrict-to-es3` | disallow new stuff that ES3 doesn't include.

 For example: